 When Elizabeth I, a protestant, became the Queen of England in 1558, the Catholic establishment in Europe was outraged.
 Liberating Britain from her regime became their holy mission.
 In 1570, Pope Pius V issued the bull Regnans in Excelsis (Reigning on High), which called Elizabeth I “the pretended Queen of England and the servant of crime.”
 The Pope threatened to excommunicate all Englishmen who were obeying her laws.

 Elizabeth I was aware of the danger that she faced from her Catholic rivals in Europe (mainly Spain).
 She realized that her survival depended on building a navy that could match the strength of the Spanish navy.
-She hired the best shipbuilders in England to develop the design for a new generation of ships.
+She hired the best shipbuilders in England to design a new generation of ships.
 These designs were quickly put into practice—the result was that the tonnage of English commercial and navy ships tripled between 1560 and 1580.
 There was a vast improvement in the maneuverability and speed of English ships.

 In the summer of 1588, the Spanish Armada (a fleet of 130 ships) sailed from Lisbon.
 The purpose of the Armada was to escort an army from Flanders to invade England and overthrow the monarchy of Elizabeth I. But the Armada was outmaneuvered and outgunned by the English navy and privateers like Sir Francis Drake.
 Many Spanish ships were lost in the sea—a few that survived were forced to flee to Spain.
 The new generation of ships commissioned by Elizabeth I had proved to be far superior than the ships that the Spanish possessed.